Youth Engagement

 Certification Sessions

-High school students must participate in one of Sustainable Solano’s free certification sessions to apply for an internship.
-Certification sessions are offered in-person and online quarterly.
+High school students must participate in one of Sustainable Solano’s free certification sessions to participate in an internship.
+Certification sessions are offered in-person and online.

 During certification, students will participate in Pachamama Alliance’s Awakening the Dreamer course and reflect on their vision for the world through a collage-art project, explore One Planet Living principles as a sustainability framework and approach to shaping personal action plans, and learn how to research environmental challenges within their communities.